|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17665|

 The charging schedule includes charges for both retail and residential uses.
 Your development is likely to be CIL liable if:

 Development commenced under general consent is liable to pay CIL as well as developments that require Planning Permission.
-'General Consent' includes permitted development rights granted under The Town and Country Planning (General Permitted Development) (England) Order 2015.
+'General Consent' includes permitted development rights granted under The Town and Country Planning (General Permitted Development) (England) Order 2015 (See 'Internet Links').

 If a development comes under general consent, a Notice of Chargeable Development Form 5: Notice of Chargeable Development must be submitted to the local planning authority prior to the commencement of works.
-Please see examples of CIL found in the 'Downloads' section below.
+Examples of CIL can be found in the 'Downloads' section below.

 What do I need to do?